mzfr/lswriteups/README.md

 ### Known issue

-* This is pretty slow because there are lots of places where a GET requests is send so it will be effected by the speed of your connection.
+* This is pretty slow because there are lots of places where a GET requests is send so it will be affected by the speed of your connection.

 If you have any suggestion for improving this or if you find any bug then feel free to open an issue.